 Active-duty personnel within 12 months of separation or retirees within 12 months of retirement may qualify for an SBA Express loan.
 National Guard members and reservists may qualify as well.

-You can use the proceeds of an SBA loan for most business purposes.
-These business proceeds include:
+You can use the disbursement from an SBA loan for most business purposes.
+These include:

 - Working capital for your business